 We have been dreaming of Sligo since the day we left her enchanting shores.
 We both feel attached to this place and to truly appreciate it, we kept on coming back for years, because out of all the adventures we have been on time spent in Sligo has been the most healing and eye-opening.

-Hours and days that we dedicated to wandering and surfing along the coast steered us into the right direction and taught us to bushwhack our path taught us to live for simple, non-material things and taught us to go after what makes us happy.
+Hours and days that we dedicated to wandering and surfing along the coast steered us in the right direction and taught us to bushwhack our path taught us to live for simple, non-material things and taught us to go after what makes us happy.

 We are glad that we made a choice to follow our dream to move to Irelands West Coast, and we are grateful for such a busy and productive year.
 With so much natural and diverse beauty on display, it was so easy to fall in love with our life even more.